 To begin with, the most important trait shared by all ESFPs is their desire for excitement, stimulation and novelty.
 People with this personality type seek new challenges, take pleasure in socializing with many different people, and always focus on the present.
 Some of the best ESFP careers focus on these traits – for instance, ESFPs tend to be excellent entertainers, photographers, event planners and sales representatives.

 Next, ESFPs are truly interested in other people and they know how to make them happy, even in difficult situations.
 As already mentioned above, ESFPs can be very resourceful, especially when their help is badly needed.
-Contact with other people is crucial for this personality type and almost all ESFP career paths are based on this need – ESFPs can be wonderful and inspiring counselors, social workers, personal coaches, consultants etc.
+Contact with other people is crucial for this personality type and almost all ESFP career paths are based on this need – ESFPs can be wonderful and inspiring counselors, social workers, personal coaches, consultants etc. They can also be brilliant medical professionals, especially in the paramedic/EMT fields – ESFPs’ empathy and ability to improvise can be very valuable in challenging situations.

 Furthermore, ESFPs are very spontaneous and there are very few things that they loathe more than a strictly scheduled, structured and monotonous grind.
 Theoretical writing, a 9-5 administrative job or meticulous data analysis are akin to torture for ESFPs – any careers that involve such or similar things are highly unsuitable for this personality type.
 In contrast, the best ESFP jobs give them enough freedom to show their love for novelty, aesthetics and new experiences – typical ESFP careers include fashion or interior design, tourism, trip planning etc.